Migration

 • Permit B: Residence permit for long-term employment

 Third-country nationals are not automatically entitled to a residence permit.
-Even if the criteria are met, the permit may be refused.
-Permits are generally only granted to persons with special professional or economic potential.
+Even if the criteria are met, the licence may be refused.
+Authorisations are generally only granted to persons with particular professional or economic potential.

 Contact